List of Hollyoaks characters introduced in 2018: Romeo Nightingale

 When Juliet starts hanging out with Sid Sumner (Billy Price), the son of the Far-Right Group leader, Stuart Sumner (Chris Simmons), Romeo tells him to stay away.
 At Christmas Romeo and Peri set their friends Yasmine Maalik (Haiesha Mistry) and Tom Cunningham (Ellis Hollins) on a date and they both went to a Christmas party together.
 In 2020, Romeo meets Cher Winters (Bethannie Hare) and instantly became smitten with her.
 But he is shock when he learn that she's Sylver McQueen's (David Tag) long-lost daughter.
 He asked Cher out on a date, but she reject him, in front of Tom and Yazz.
 Romeo continues to pursue Cher and tries to impress her, much dismay to Sylver.
 Romeo gives Cher his number, but she gives it back to him, rejecting him once again.

 Romeo tells Cher that he needs another job, so Cher's stepmother Mercedes McQueen (Jennifer Metcalfe) offers him a trial for a part-time job.
 However, Cher's aunt Goldie McQueen (Chelsee Healey) is suspicious of him and decides to challenge Romeo.
 Romeo takes on Goldie's challenge and completes it in the nick of time and gets offered a part-time job at The Dog.
 Later, Goldie sees that Romeo and Cher really like each other and recruits her fiancé Joel Dexter (Rory Douglas-Speed) to help her play matchmaker.
 Cher and Romeo later realise that Joel and Goldie have tried to set them up and Cher insists that her and Romeo are just friends.
 Upon hearing this, Goldie vows to get Romeo and Cher together.
 The next day, Romeo invites Cher to Imran Maalik's (Ijaz Rana) party with him.
 Romeo is delighted when Cher shows up and the two of them grow closer.

+Warner announced his departure as Romeo in January 2024 with his final scenes airing in upcoming episodes.